 - Is fully informed of Yale Health resources for resolving disputes, grievances, and conflicts.

-- Is fully informed of services available and related charges including any charges for services not covered by his/her membership in Yale Health, and has the right to request an itemized bill and to have the charges explained.
+- Is fully informed of services available and related charges including any charges for services not covered by their membership in Yale Health, and has the right to request an itemized bill and to have the charges explained.

 - Is entitled to have an advance directive, such as a living will, health care proxy, or durable power of attorney for health care, concerning health care decisions, and to have the advance directive honored to the extent permitted by law.

-All rights and responsibilities specified in paragraphs numbered 1 through 18 particularly as they pertain to a patient adjudicated incompetent in accordance with state law or a patient who is found, by his/her clinician, to be medically incapable of understanding these rights or a patient who exhibits a communications barrier devolve to and are binding on such patient’s guardian, next of kin, sponsoring agency, or representative payee (except when the facility itself is representative payee).
+All rights and responsibilities specified in paragraphs numbered 1 through 18 particularly as they pertain to a patient adjudicated incompetent in accordance with state law or a patient who is found, by their provider, to be medically incapable of understanding these rights or a patient who exhibits a communications barrier devolve to and are binding on such patient’s guardian, next of kin, sponsoring agency, or representative payee (except when the facility itself is representative payee).

 The aforementioned rights are for patients of Yale Health without regard to sex, race, color, religion, age, disability, national or ethnic origin, sexual orientation or gender identity or expression.

 The responsibilities of patients of Yale Health include:

 Providing information.
 Patients must provide to the best of their knowledge, accurate and complete information about present complaints, past illnesses, hospitalizations, medications, pain, and other matters relating to their health, such as documentation of advance directives or changes to such directives.
 Patients must report perceived risks in their care and unexpected changes in their health.
 They can help Yale Health understand their status by providing feedback about service needs and expectations.

 Asking questions.
 Patients must ask questions when they do not understand their care, treatment, services, or what they are expected to do.